dasch233/dasch233/README.md

 - 👋 Hi, I’m @dasch233
-- 👀 I’m interested in Mathematics and Computer Science
+- 👀 I’m interested in Mathematics and Computer Science, specially interested in PDEs, number theory, complex analysis, theoretical computer science and java programming.
-- 🌱 I’m currently learning algebra, numerical mathematics, complex analysis and theoretical computer science
+- 🌱 I’m currently learning analytic number theory and harmonic analysis.
+Learning tocode better in java as well.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing really, just studying at the moment...
 - 📫 How to reach me: daniel.schmitz@hhu.de

 <!---